 |A lobby card from Ed Wood's Glen or Glenda.|

 I'd been reading about them for years, but the first time I actually saw one of Ed Wood's movies was October 30, 1992.
 I was 17 years old at the time and a senior in high school.
 The occasion was "A Tribute to Edward D. Wood, Jr.," a retrospective of his work being held at Mott Community College, a school in Flint, MI where my mother worked as an English teacher.
 She would be dead within four months of that fateful night, her cancer having returned with a vengeance, but I had no idea at the time.

 All I knew back then was that I was finally getting the opportunity to see the work of a director I'd read about in books like Cult Movies by Danny Peary and Midnight Movies by J. Hoberman and Jonathan Rosenbaum, not to mention the numerous movie review guides I'd been collecting and studying since early adolescence.
 I've always been attracted to "infamous art" in all fields, and I knew that the name "Edward D. Wood, Jr." kept coming up again and again in my research.
 This was before the internet made everything available instantaneously.
 All I knew about Wood's movies was what I'd read about them.

-That eventful Halloween Eve, I saw three of his films, the "Big 3" of Wood's canon: Bride of the Monster (1955), Glen or Glenda?
-(1953), and Plan 9 from Outer Space (1959) and Night of the Ghouls (1959).
+That eventful Halloween Eve, I saw four of his films: Bride of the Monster (1955), Glen or Glenda?
+(1953), Plan 9 from Outer Space (1959) and Night of the Ghouls (1959).
 I liked them all, but Glenda blew my mind.
 I'd never seen anything remotely like it.
 A few of my classmates were there that night, too, and for weeks afterward we were quoting it.
 "Beware... take care... beware!" and "Puppy dog tails and big fat snails" became instant in-jokes for us.